jiaohehu/NPreview/DOC-diagram.md

     as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
 However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into
     <text> SVG element, and there is no way to correctly position
     the SVG text if it is to appear in the middle of a <text> element.

-  - The generation of font-size is always done to convert a user unit to pt.
+  - The generation of fontsize is always done to convert a user unit to pt.

   - It has been observed that for MP generation if the symbol were part